 Does the Alamo offer tours?

-• The Alamo offers audio tours in English, Spanish, German, Japanese, and French daily from 9:00 AM – 6:00 PM.
-Audio tours are $7 per person.
+• The Alamo offers audio tours in English, Spanish, German, Japanese, and French daily.
+Be sure to check the Alamo’s website for reservations and pricing.

-• Guided tours of the Alamo are available by reservation.
-Guided tours are $10-$15 per person.
+• Guided tours of the Alamo are available by reservation for an additional cost.

-How much does admission to the the Alamo cost?
+How much does admission to the Alamo cost?

 Admission to the Alamo is free.